AmmarHyk/Sabanci-Optimization-Challenge-2025-/README.md

 ## Problem Description

-The challenge was a two-stage problem: first, the optimal deployment of healthcare units, and second, the optimal routing of ambulances to supply them.
+The challenge was a two-stage problem: first, the optimal deployment of healthcare units, and second, the optimal routing of ambulances to supply them. ( see the pdf fie )

 ### Stage 1: Healthcare Unit Deployment